Director

 You’re leading a startup

 The accessibility team must have an intrapreneurial mentality.
-Your task is to build a market for accessibility within the organization.
+Your task is to build a market for accessibility within the enterprise.

 Team alignment